PanagiotisKots/x-shell/README.md

 ## **Project Overview**

 **XShell** is a custom Unix shell designed specifically for Linux distributions.
 It provides basic shell functionality with enhanced features such as job control, command history, and pipelining.
-Built to function within the terminal, XShell supports the execution of both built-in commands and external programs, allowing users to interact with the system and manage processes seamlessly.
+Built to function within the terminal, XShell supports the execution of both built-in commands and external programs, allowing users to interact with the system and manage processes.

 ---
 ## **Key Features**